 Graduating with honors from Truman State and earning two graduate degrees – a law degree from Mizzou and Master’s in Public Policy from Truman School of Public Affairs, Brianna lives in Columbia with her husband Scott, also a Mizzou grad, and their 1-year-old son Ryan.

 As Boone County continues to prosper, organized special interests have become more interested in influencing our government.
 My first order of business will be to ensure those who seek to influence our commission must do so in the open by requiring:

 Create the County Accountability Portal (CAP).
 Boone Citizens deserve a county government that is accessible, open, uses technology to improve services and provides more information to our citizens.
 The CAP would place online, in an easy to use searchable format:

-Criminal organizations are increasingly operating in cyberspace now is the time for enhancing the cyber crime fighting capabilities of the Boone County Sheriffs Department.
-Increase support to the Sheriff Department’s Cyber Crimes Unit.
-The increased funding would:
+Criminal organizations are increasingly operating in the cyberspace.
+Now is the time for enhancing the cyber crime fighting capabilities of the Boone County Sheriff's Department by increasing support to the Sheriff Department’s Cyber Crimes Task Force.
+The increased funding